-Any adult, registered climber may supervise up to two novice climbers.
-The registered climber and novice climbers should check in at Reception and pay normal entry fees.
+Any adult, registered climber (roped climbing) may supervise up to two novice climbers.
+The registered climber and novice climbers should complete one Novice Supervision Form per novice either online or at one of our iPad stations, then check in at Reception and pay normal entry fees.
 Registered climbers may not use the abseil tower facility without supervision.
 If you'd like to bring in more people or if you are using The Castle for professional coaching, please read the information below carefully.

-We welcome professional coaches using our facilities.
 Both the coach and climber(s) should be registered to climb at The Castle.
 Climbers will need to check in at Reception and pay their normal entry fee.
-Coaches should get in touch with us prior to accepting any bookings at The Castle (email@example.com).
-We waive the entry fee for recognised coaches.
+There may be a fee for the Coach to pay – please see Fees & Bookings for details.

 We accept current, valid MLTB and BMG qualifications.
 These include: